Red-Hat-SE-RTO/workshops/exercises/ansible_rhel_90/rhel_system_roles/README.md

 For an up-to-date list of available roles, as well as a support matrix that details which versions of RHEL are supported by each role, [refer to this page](https://access.redhat.com/articles/3050101).

-## Step 1: Use System Roles Collection from Automation Hub
+## Step 1: Getting RHEL System Roles into an Execution Environment
-In order to scale automation and keep consistency, Execution Environment ensure that all dependencies for the collections used in your playbook are present no matter where they are deployed.
-However, in this exercise, we will pull the latest RHEL Systems Role collection directly from Autoamtion Hub at the time of playbook execution.
+As mentioned before, AAP 2.x runs playbooks inside containers called execution environments (not on the control node).
+We ship 3 EE's with AAP2 (minimal, supported, and compatibility)

 ### 1.1 - Add credentials for Automation Hub